Registration Dossier

 Conclusion:

-Neither human nor animal data show any specific concern for skin sensitising properties of silver or silver substances.
-Based on this weight-of-evidence assessment, it is concluded that classification for skin sensitisation is not required and that further experimental verification is not justified.
+Neither human nor animal data show any specific concern for skin sensitising properties of silver substances.
+In a read-across approach, it is concluded that classification for skin sensitisation is not required and that further experimental verification is not justified.

 Respiratory sensitisation